top of page

 Ma Costa is a character who feels distinct in the book but has only a little page/screen-time or much to do.
 Unlike Roger though she's not really a plot piece, she's a supporting character.
 But her presence is felt in the book in the kinds of ways that are swiftly lost on screen.

 Both film and TV adaptation have beefed up her role, presumably because they've felt the lack of many female characters, especially positive ones, in the story.
 Both adaptations send her North with the Gyptian party, which in the book was all-male apart from Lyra.
-In addition to this change, the TV show also gives has her be the character to tell Lyra who her mother is, which in the book was a reveal that belonged to a conversation with Lord Faa and Farder Coram.
+In addition to this change, the TV show also has her be the character to tell Lyra who her mother is, which in the book was a reveal that belonged to a conversation with Lord Faa and Farder Coram.

 But like any of the positive notes I have on the series, it comes with the caveat that I'm perpetually frustrated by the fact that this series doesn't seem to notice when the changes it has made open up new interesting possibilities.
 It always reverts immediately to book form and leaves these possibilities hanging.